EnterpriseDB/barman-tutorial/step01-db-setup/README.md

 (1 row)
 ```

-...So we're fine - but if we needed more (or if they'd been previously set to 0, thus [disabling replication](https://www.postgresql.org/docs/current/runtime-config-replication.html)) then we'd need to increase them.
+The default for both of these (for PostgreSQL 10 and above) is 10, so we're fine - but if we needed more (or if they'd been previously set to 0, thus [disabling replication](https://www.postgresql.org/docs/current/runtime-config-replication.html)) then we'd need to increase them.

 ### Gazing fondly at data